Herbeon/links/README.md

 ![second screenshot of site: bottom](/images/screenshot2.png)

 # how I made this site
-Everything on this site is 100% human-made!
+Everything on this site is 100% human-made (no AI was used)!
 Since I'm a newbie, I just stuck with the basics and frontend: html, css, javascript.
 This site is hosted on github pages.

  I learned from a bunch of different reference sites + some helpful hack clubbers.
 The art on here was drawn by me on Krita!
 (I didn't track the art because I was mostly editing images that I'd drawn before, but I probably spent 30 min-1 hr during the horizons period)